AI providers policy

 1. Provider orchestration model

 BabySea is not itself the underlying model host for every generation request.
-In the current product, BabySea orchestrates supported routes across third-party providers including Replicate, Fal, BytePlus, Cloudflare, and BFL depending on the model, media type, region, and route configuration.
+In the current product, BabySea orchestrates supported routes across third-party providers including Alibaba Cloud, Black Forest Labs, BytePlus, Cloudflare, Fal, OpenAI, Replicate, or Runway depending on the model, media type, region, and route configuration.

 BabySea normalizes requests into its own schema, applies routing logic, and then may pass those requests to a configured provider.
 Some routes return results inline, while others depend on provider callbacks, provider polling, or BabySea-managed webhook finalization.
 Customers interact with BabySea's interface and API rather than receiving direct provider-console access from BabySea as part of the standard product.